exercism/configlet/README.md

 The `configlet sync` command allows tracks to keep `tests.toml` files up to date.
 The command will compare the tests specified in the `tests.toml` files against the tests that are defined in the exercise's canonical data.
 It will then prompt the user to choose whether to include or exclude missing tests, and update the `tests.toml` files accordingly.
 If you only want a quick check, you can use the `--check` option.

+The `configlet sync` command replaces the functionality of the older `canonical_data_syncer` application.

 ## Use in your track

 To use the application in your track, you can copy the [`scripts/fetch-configlet`](./scripts/fetch-configlet) and/or [`scripts/fetch-configlet.ps1`](./scripts/fetch-configlet.ps1) files to your track's repository.
 Running either of these scripts will download the latest version of the `configlet` tool to your track's `bin` directory.